Overview

 Connecting Integrations

-Integrations allow your worker to access third-party applications.Open Integrations
+Integrations allow your worker to access third-party applications.Add an Integration

 - Find Google Drive in the list